7 Things To Eat When You Have Tonsillitis

 - Likewise, honey is also rich in antioxidants and promotes healing.
 It acts as a natural cough suppressant when treating children over one year and also helps to induce good sleep.

-How to use: For sore throat or bouts of dry cough, you can either keep a small piece of raw peeled ginger in the mouth or you can grate some ginger to extract the juice and have it properly.
+How to use: For sore throat or bouts of dry cough, you can either keep a small piece of raw peeled ginger in your mouth or you can grate some ginger to extract the juice and have it properly.
 Besides these, you can boil crushed ginger and drink warm ginger juice (can add some honey for sweetness).
-Also, we all have eaten ginger candy for relief from soreness (made by our grandmother, now availed in stores or can be made at home very easily).
+Also, we all have eaten ginger candy for relief from soreness (made by our grandmother, now availed in stores, or can be made at home very easily).

 5. Broth/Soups: Though warm foods or drinks are difficult to have during tonsillitis, a warm bowl of soups with fresh veggies and herbs will be beneficial to treat the sore throat, have ample of nutrients, and experience recovery from the discomforting condition.